Fohdeesha/quanta-brocade/documentation/delta.md

 If you have any unexpected results, output that doesn't match this guide, or something is not clear, please do not hesitate to [email me](mailto:internetjoelol@gmail.com) - Unlike the Quanta, I do not personally own a Delta 7024 so this guide was written by sending code back and forth to a 7024 owner.
 This means some sections might not be as clear as they could be.

+## Updating
+Dell will probably release new firmware packages for the 8024.
+You can check [here](http://www.dell.com/support/home/us/en/04/product-support/product/powerconnect-8024f/drivers).
+If you see new versions you can use them to update your switch just like it was a stock Dell.
+Just boot into the full OS, and use TFTP to download the new STK image file.
+Then boot into the bootloader and update the boot code as well (every STK firmware image comes with new bootcode).
+You may also need to update the CPLD again (check the new firmware release notes).

+ Note: If you have not converted your Delta switch yet, do not use a new firmware package from Dell to do it.
+Use the custom package linked at the beginning of this guide for the initial conversion.

 ## Secret Boot Menu
 You should not need this, but just in case you are curious: there is a hidden low-level boot menu inside the Dell bootloader.
 Reboot the switch into the normal bootloader.
 When it asks for you to enter an option, enter `30`.
 When it asks for a password, use `pc62xxkinnick` - you will be dropped into a low level boot menu.
 Note: many things here can break your switch! be careful: